Welcome to the website of Antony Newnes Notary Public.

 I have been providing this service since 1987 and am likely to be familiar with your requirements and able to assist in achieving your aims in a cost effective and efficient way.

 I am also a Commissioner for Oaths for documents for England and Wales.

-I can offer you an appointment usually within 24 hours of you contacting me including evenings and weekends to suit you.
-Most of my clients come to see me but I can see you at your home or place of business however additonal costs may be incurred.
+Appointments I can offer you an appointment usually within 24 hours of you contacting me including evenings and weekends to suit you.
+Most of my clients come to see me but I can see you at your home or place of business however additional costs may be incurred.